 A very useful cell salt handbook that I recommend to parents with young children is the – Homeopathic Cell Salt Remedies: Healing with Nature’s Twelve Mineral Compounds – Lennon and Rolfe

 If you have to keep just one Gemmotherapy tincture in your natural medicine cabinet, then I’d suggest that to be Black Currant (Ribes Nigrum).
 Great for any acute.
-I usually keep a few of these in stock in my office, but they can be found online as well (check the bottom of my Gemmos page for resources).
-If you order from me, I can get them to you at a discount (especially the Herbalgem), but you are free to get them on your own.
+I usually keep a few of these in stock in my office to help with shipping costs, but they can be found online as well (check the bottom of my Gemmos page for resources).
+You can also order from me, I’d be happy to send them to you at a discount (especially the Herbalgem).

 Some useful gemmos are as follows –